hanabi/hanabi.github.io/other-conventions/2-Player.md

 ### First Turn Stalling

 * If a player gets a *Save Clue* on the first turn of the game, then the next player is not allowed to discard and must give a stall clue.
 (Otherwise, they are allowed to discard.)
-* In a *First Turn Stalling* situation, if an off-chop known-unplayable card is clued, then it should be treated as a *Save Clue* (instead of a *Self-Finesse*).
+* In a *First Turn Stalling* situation, if a known-unplayable card is clued, then it should be treated as a *Save Clue* (instead of a *Self-Finesse*).

 ### The Flush Clue (A Slot 1 Color Clue)